thenets/rsync-backup-archive/README.md

 # rsync-backup-archive

-Easiest way to backup files using `rsync`.
+The easiest way to backup files using `rsync`.

 ## 👨‍💻 Motivation

-I needed a simple way to backup my own personal servers.
-Doesn't exist something critical that must have the best resiliance or something like that there.
+I needed a simple way to back up my own personal servers.
+Doesn't exist something critical there that must have the best resilience or something like that.

 I wanted a way to have copies of my files in case of some server blow up and if I have a simple way to do that, it's even better.

-> 🔴 You should not use this kind of solution for critical production environment!
-Choose some cloud provider, like AWS, GCP, or Azure, and user their snapshot/backup solutions instead.
+> 🔴 You should not use this kind of solution for a critical production environment!
+Choose some cloud provider, like AWS, GCP, or Azure, and use their snapshot/backup solutions instead.
 > This is for hobby projects and personal use-cases.

 ## 🚢 How to use